Chart Color Schemes

 Bell Post Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bell Post Hill, as per the latest Census evaluation, 92.0% of dwellings were houses, with the remaining 8.0% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
+Bell Post Hill's dwelling structure, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Bell Post Hill stood at 44.2%, with mortgaged dwellings at 30.7% and rented ones at 25.1%.
-The median monthly mortgage repayment was $1,600, higher than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure in Bell Post Hill was $350, compared to Non-Metro Vic.'s $285.
-Nationally, Bell Post Hill's mortgage repayments were lower at $1,600 versus the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,600, higher than Regional Vic.'s average of $1,430.
+Median weekly rent in Bell Post Hill was $350, compared to Regional Vic.'s $285.
+Nationally, Bell Post Hill's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing